14496roboctopi/Cuttlefish/docs.md

 ```
 This tells gradle that the cuttlefish folder is a module in your project.

 Finally, locate the TeamCode build.gradle file.
-This is the build.gradle file that says (Moduke: TeamCode) in parentheses.
+This is the build.gradle file that says (Module: TeamCode) in parentheses.
 In the dependencies block of this file add the following line:
 ```groovy
 implementation project(path: ':cuttlefish')
 ```